Do you want to learn how to start a blog?

 Launch your blog

-Inside your Bluehost account, you will see options to further customize your WordPress blog site based on Bluehost’s recommendations.
+Inside your Bluehost account, you can customize your WordPress blog site further based on Bluehost’s recommendations.
 These options are here for you to do some pre-launch customization to your blog.

 If you open your website in a web browser, don’t get frustrated if it doesn’t look quite right.
 This is just the first draft.
 Inside the WordPress dashboard, you will have to apply a few changes and add some content to make it look polished and complete.
 I will show you how to do this later!